 The community of Good Hope is located along State Highway 74, southwesterly of the City of Perris.
 It contains several distinctive rock outcroppings, just east of Steele Peak.
-The Good Hope Community, covering about 132 acres (see Figure 3C), is located in the northeastern part of Good Hope, adjacent to the City of Perris.
-It includes two HHDR neighborhoods and one Mixed-Use Area neighborhood, which requires a mixture of neighborhood land uses, including 30% HHDR development.
-Existing conditions include scattered low density single family residences, light industrial uses (and automotive repair and recycling facilities), and vacant lots.
+The Good Hope Community Mixed-Use Area (see Figure 3C), is designated in the northeastern part of Good Hope, adjacent to the City of Perris.
+It requires a mixture of neighborhood land uses, including at least 50% HHDR development.
 Currently, Highway 74 carves a swath through this community, serving scattered residential, rural, commercial, and industrial development.
-Highway 74 will be realigned from its present location to follow the alignment of Ethanac Road, which forms the southern boundary of the Good Hope Community.
-This neighborhood is located only about one mile west of the Downtown Perris Station of the new Perris Valley Line Metrolink commuter rail service.
+Highway 74 will be realigned from its present location to follow the alignment of Ethanac Road, which forms the southern boundary of this Mixed-Use Area.